Pittsburgh synagogue shooter sentenced to death for killing 11 worshippers in 2018 massacre

 The prosecution even entered into evidence a prayer book with a bullet hole, a symbol of the day’s destruction.

-“It’s a witness to the horror of the day,” Tree of Life Rabbi Jeffrey Myers testified.
+“It’s a witness to the horror of the day,” Myers testified.
 “One day when I’m not there, this book tells a story that needs to be told.”

-Bowers further expressed his hatred for immigrants and Jews as he was being arrested and continued to defend his antisemitic beliefs in jailhouse evaluations earlier this year, witnesses testified in the trial.

-At the same time, the Biden administration has put a moratorium on federal executions.

 The-CNN-Wire